Fresh Resources for Web Designers and Developers (March 2020)

 GitExplorer

 GitExplorer helps you to find the right Git commands in the most intuitive way.
-So it provides a couple of options where you can select the command and the context or the scenario to run the command.
-For example, if you select clone and submodules after cloning the existing repo, it will generate git submodule update --init --recursive.
+It provides a couple of options where you can select the command and the context or scenario to run the command.
+For example, if you select clone

 Windows Terminal

 A Terminal application is coming to Windows.
-Microsoft has recently announced it’s latest version with bug fixes and new features.
+Microsoft has recently announced its latest version with bug fixes and new features.
 With this Terminal app, you can run scripts in various Shell environments including the PowerShell or the Windows Linux Subsystem such as Debian and Ubuntu.

 Github CLI